Welcome to Moddose,

 Just remember that there are different types of music out there for everyone.

-My wife and I like to put on some slow sexy jazz on when we want to get intimate and to help things along we also take an amazing libido boosting herb called Cistanche.
+My wife and I like to put on some slow sexy jazz when we want to get intimate and help things along; we also take an amazing libido boosting herb called Cistanche.

 In fact, we take Cistanche every day.

 And the combination of slow jazz and Cistanche always results in some very steamy sessions.
 So why don’t you start experimenting to find the best music that works to boost your libido?